rewitt94/CV/README.md

 - The Fairtrade Café team won the University of Bristol Student Leadership Award (2016).

 **Tutoring Maths & English in Quetzaltenango (Guatemala)** 2013

 **Tutoring Maths at St Mary’s Primary School (Reigate, UK)** 2011 - 2012

 ## Hobbies & Interests

-- Running: I went from smoking 10 ciggarettes a day to doing my first half marathon in September!
-- Writing: I was the only non-native in my writing classes in Tenerife (writing in Spanish).
-Sometimes I write about gypsies and alternate dimensions.
+- Exercise: Health has become super important in the last year; I completed my first Half Marathon in September
+- Writing: Both code and fiction.
 - Spanish: Learning Spanish has been a personal achievement.
-- Accountancy: Haha (not really).
-- Programming: Woooo-hoooo!